 So back to how it works.
-After identifying the negative core belief we identify an associated image, a snapshot in time, possibly when you first experienced this negative core belief or a moment in time when it was triggered significantly.
+After identifying the negative core belief, we identify an associated image, a snapshot in time, possibly when you first experienced this negative core belief or a moment in time when it was triggered significantly.
 This is the starting point for the work.
-There is no need to go into story, to share the ins and outs of the original trauma(s).
+There is no need to go into the story, to share the ins and outs of the original trauma(s).

 The client relaxes, closes their eyes, if this is comfortable for them, listens to binaural beats on headphones and then lets their mind go wherever it goes.
-As the therapist I stay connected and support you to maintain present focussed awareness of any thoughts, images, bodily sensations, memories and emotions by asking questions.
+As the therapist, I stay connected and support you to maintain present focussed awareness of any thoughts, images, bodily sensations, memories and emotions by asking questions.
 There is no right or wrong way to be a client, all that is required is to notice what is happening and share what is comfortable to share.

-The brain processes experiences previously locked in the emotional memory storage centre of the brain and they start to move into the ‘normal’ memory centre of the brain.
+The brain processes experiences previously locked in the emotional memory storage centre of the brain, and they start to move into the ‘normal’ memory centre of the brain.
 This means we can recall events, or experience a trigger to our negative core belief without re-experiencing the emotion previously associated with them.

 Generally, after 4-8 sessions, the emotional sting of the memory and the associated negative core belief has gone and is replaced by a more helpful core belief – this happens naturally, it is not ‘put in’ by the therapist, it is not hypnotherapy – the healing occurs with the client, and as is in line with my philosophy, the client finds their own answers.
 Some have referred to the depth enquiry process as being like ‘awareness on steroids’.

-Clients can feel a little spacey after a session, and sometimes experience some more dreams, new awarenesses or notice new types of perspectives or ways of seeing things.
+Clients can feel a little spacey after a session, and sometimes experience some more dreams, and new awarenesses or notice new types of perspectives or ways of seeing things.
 It’s helpful but not necessary to journal and record these.
 It is very rare that clients would experience a worsening of their symptoms, and I am on hand if this were to happen (I have never heard of this happening).
 Depth Enquiry can be undertaken via Zoom online, the client just needs to purchase an app with the beats on it, I think it’s currently $12.

 Depth Enquiry builds on EMDR (Eye Movement Desensitisation and Reprocessing) principles and is further informed by the theories and approaches of Bessel van der Kolk, Pat Ogden and Peter Levine.